nixworks/public/news/2018/01/9/index.md

 ##### Politics of Poland
 ### [New ministers of defence, finance, interior, health, environment and foreign affairs, amongst others, are appointed. ](/news/2018/01/9/new-ministers-of-defence-finance-interior-health-environment-and-foreign-affairs-amongst-others-are-appointed.md)
-_Context: Cabinet of Mateusz Morawiecki, foreign affairs, health, finance, defence, interior, Politics of Poland_
+_Context: interior, finance, Cabinet of Mateusz Morawiecki, foreign affairs, Politics of Poland, defence, health_

 ##### Politics of Egypt
 ### [The Parliament of Egypt approves, with a two-thirds majority in favour, extending the nationwide state of emergency for a further three months, starting January 13. ](/news/2018/01/9/the-parliament-of-egypt-approves-with-a-two-thirds-majority-in-favour-extending-the-nationwide-state-of-emergency-for-a-further-three-mont.md)
-_Context: Parliament of Egypt, state of emergency, Politics of Egypt_
+_Context: state of emergency, Parliament of Egypt, Politics of Egypt_

 ##### Politics of Spain
 ### [Artur Mas announces that he is resigning as president of the PDeCAT party. ](/news/2018/01/9/artur-mas-announces-that-he-is-resigning-as-president-of-the-pdecat-party.md)